IngridMorstrad/IngridMorstrad.github.io/content/posts/technical/2021-08-12-open-ai-codex.markdown

 **Comments**
 I felt grateful that I had Codex to handle this problem.
 I would have likely approached it by parsing text, as I was not familiar with Python's ast library.
 Having Codex write code that traversed the abstract syntax tree (AST) to solve the issue meant that the final product was more bug-proof than the text-parsing version I would have written.
-I was pretty impressed by how the code solved the problem so well, and although a devloper more experience with the library _may_ have written it differently, I was happy with the result.
+I was pretty impressed by how the code solved the problem so well, and although a developer with more experience with the library _may_ have written it differently, I was happy with the result.

 **Time to solve**
 1 < x < 5